 - Heat the olive oil in a heavy pan over medium heat.

-- Stir in the garlic and shallots.
-Cover and cook for about 8 minutes or until the shallots are tender and opaque.
+- Stir in the garlic and onions.
+Cook on low for about 8 minutes or until the onions are tender and opaque.

-- Stir in the diced tomatoes, parsley and tomato juice.
+- Stir in the peeled tomatoes, parsley and chicken broth.
 Simmer the soup for about 20 minutes, stirring occasionally

-- Add the basil and green onions, and simmer for about 10 minutes.
+- Add the basil and simmer for about 10 minutes.

 - Puree the soup in a food processor or blender (let it cool first to avoid an explosion if not using a high powered blender.
 Only fill blender half full!)

 - Pour the pureed soup back into the pan.
 Add the heavy cream and season to taste with salt and pepper.

-- Garnish with Gorgonzola cheese and pine nuts.
+- Garnish with Parmesan cheese and pine nuts.